mistermicheels/learning-notes/architecture-design/Names.md

 ## Implementer versus user names

-Prefer for names that make sense in the context of client code over names that describe implementation (in this context, user = developer writing client code)
+Prefer names that make sense in the context of client code over names that describe implementation (in this context, user = developer writing client code)

 See also [Client-first design](../processes-techniques/Client-first-design.md)